aces/Loris/docs/API/LorisRESTAPI_v0.0.3.md

 scanning session, and as retrieved from `/candidates/$CandID/$Visit/dicoms`.

-To get a list of the processes and their status, run on that dicom use the following:
+To get a list of the processes and their status for a given DICOM study previously uploaded use the following:

 ```
 GET /candidates/$CandID/$VisitLabel/dicoms/$Tarname/processes
 ```

-The response contain all mri_upload attemps with the specified `$tarname`.
+The response contain all `mri_upload` attempts with the specified `$tarname`.
 And for each of them, a list of processes status.